LauraNavarro11/HarryPotterApp/README.md

 ### En esta app se encuentra:
   <br />
-- Arquitectura MVVM y clean code
+- MVVM architecture and clean code
 - Fragments
 - Navigation Component
 - Gradle KTS
-- Inyección de dependencias
+- Dependency injection
-- StateFlow y corrutinas
+- StateFlow and coroutines
 - RecyclerView
-- Retrofit, interceptors y mappers
+- Retrofit, interceptors and mappers
 - Intents
-- Animaciones
+- Animations

 <a href="./harryHouse.PNG"><img src="./harryHouse.PNG" style="height: 50%; width:50%;"/></a>

-Una vez elegida la casa nos llevara a su respectiva lista:
+Once the house has been chosen, it will take us to its respective list:

 <a href="./harryDetail.PNG"><img src="./harryDetail.PNG" style="height: 50%; width:50%;"/></a>

-Tambien tenemos otro fragment de suerte:
+We also have another fragment of luck:

 <a href="./HarryLuck.PNG"><img src="./HarryLuck.PNG" style="height: 50%; width:50%;"/></a>